ShebMichel/kaggle-innovation-trends/README.md

 ## 📈 Project Objectives

 - Analyze the growth of Kaggle competitions over time.
-- Identify key themes (e.g., NLP, CV, Time Series) and their evolution.
+- Identify key tags and their evolution.
 - Understand community engagement through team participation and submission behavior.
 - Explore how incentives like prize money affect competition dynamics.
 - Forecast short-term and long-term trends in Kaggle innovation.